 Depending upon the utility, the Village recommends that residents reach out to their service providers for the most updated information.
 Here is a list of updates from just a few of the Village's local utility providers:

-Please be aware of imposters posing as utility employees trying to take advantage of the COVID-19 crisis.
+Please be aware of imposters posing as utility employees trying to take advantage of the COVID-19 pandemic.

-Are Glencoe schools, the Glencoe Library and Glencoe Park District open?
+Where can I find updated information about Glencoe schools, the Glencoe Library and Glencoe Park District?

 Please visit New Trier Township's website at www.newtriertownship.com for updated Township information.

 Where can I find updated public transportation service information?

 The Village recommends that residents visit the websites of Metra Rail, CTA and Pace Bus for the most updated information:

 What is the general advice about going outdoors?

 Social distancing does not mean staying indoors all the time.
 Go outdoors for fresh air and exercise.
 If you do encounter others while outside, please avoid close contact with others.